qtf0x/HW6-Recursion/README.md

 3) Describe the challenges you encountered and how you surmounted them.

--
+- When I was writing my C implementation (before the assembly one), I kept getting very weird results.
+At first it seemed like my function was somehow not being inclusive of the end index.
+But I realized that I had forgotten to decrement or increment the middle index value before recursing left or right respectively.
+That way, we get the correct range of indices for each recursive call.

+- When writing the RISC-V assembly implementation, there was a bug that was creating an infinite loop at some point in the recursive chain.
+I had to step through the instructions one-by-one to track down the source.
+It was literally one single character on line 75.
+I had accidentally written t0 instead of a0.

+- I had to modify my original `sum` procedure so that it takes arguments from `a6` and `a7` now.
+I figured this was simpler and cleaner than storing and restoring `a2` and `a3` inside the `binarySearch` procedure.

 4) What did you like about the assignment?

--
+- I like that we are finally writing something in assembly that seems useful in the real world.
+Binary search is a real search algorithm that real engineers use, and this assignment feels more worthwhile as a result.

+- I also like that the algorithm chosen for this assignment is relatively simple.
+If we had to implement some much more complex recursive algorithm as our first foray into assembly recursion, that would have been ... cruel.

-5) How long did you spend working on this assignment?
+1) How long did you spend working on this assignment?

     ~3 hours

-6) A description of any features you added for extra credit (if any)
+2) A description of any features you added for extra credit (if any)

     N/A